 General uncertainty surrounding the dangers and impact of COVID-19 (including the preventative measures taken in response thereto and additional uncertainty regarding new variants of COVID-19 that have emerged in the U.K., South Africa and Brazil) has to date created significant disruption in supply chains and economic activity.
-In addition to adverse United States domestic and global macroeconomic effects, including the adverse impacts on our investments, the COVID-19 pandemic has caused, and will continue to cause, a reduction in our ability to access capital through the capital markets, and has otherwise adversely impacted, and will continue to impact, the operation of our business.
-Many areas within the United States have imposed mandatory closures for businesses not deemed to be essential.
-These effects, individually or in the aggregate, have, and will continue to, adversely impact our business, financial condition, operating results and cash flows and such adverse impacts may be material.
 Any of the foregoing factors, or other cascading effects of the COVID-19 pandemic that are not currently foreseeable, will materially increase our costs, negatively impact our investment income and damage our results of operations and liquidity position, possibly to a significant degree.
 The duration of any such impacts cannot be predicted.